Internship Admissions, Support, and Initial Placement Data

 • Completion of a minimum of three years of graduate training

-Approximately 30 applicants will be invited to participate in phone interviews and to attend a CAPS open house to meet our entire clinical and training staff including our Director of Training and tour the facilities.
+Approximately 30 applicants will be invited to participate in virtual interviews and to attend an optional CAPS open house (virtually or in person) to meet our entire clinical and training staff, including clinical supervisors and the Associate Director of Training.

 Submitting your application